How to slice a list in Python

 From index 3: [3, 4, 5, 6, 7, 8, 9]

-numbers[3:], instructs Python to continue slicing all the way to the end of the list.
+numbers[3:], the omitted end index tells Python to slice from index3all the way to the end of the list.

 Advanced slicing techniques and tools